mirsiadaty/Agents-OpenAI-ResponsesAPI/README.md

 ## creating orchestrator agent

-We then define a third agent, an orchestrator agent, which takes user's question, and decides which of the specilaized worker agents to call next.
+We then define a third agent, an orchestrator agent, which takes user's question, and decides which of the specialized worker agents to call next.

 ```
 triage_agent = Agent(